Campground List

 GENERAL COMMENTS:

-The campground is adjacent to State Rt.
-89 among Ponderosa pines.
+seven unnamed mini-loops and is adjacent to State Rt.
+89 among

-conveniently located for day trips to Prescott.
-There is good
+is conveniently located for day trips to Prescott.

 SEASONS